bradleyboyuyang/Binance-Arbitrage/README.md

 - Currently support: cash-and-carry arbitrage
 - Current functionalities: spread detection, placing orders, account transfer, colored logging, etc.
-- **The toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates!**
+- **The toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates**

 ## Basics